Salgac/VPWA-Frontend/README.md

 # Poormans Discord (vpwa-frontend)

 A Discord clone written using Quasar for VPWA (Development of Progressive Web Applications) course.
-The app implements various use cases according to project assignment.
+The app implements various use cases according to the project assignment.

 Please read [submission notes](#Notes) before testing.